 If what you're trying to do is to achieve a life of dignity and safety and prosperity for yourself and for your loved ones, then you have no choice [but to carry on the struggle].

-Social media was one of the driving forces behind the 2011 revolution in Egypt, yet today, Alaa Abd El Fattah, blogger, software designer, and an icon of Egypt's digital revolution, is behind bars.
+Social media was one of the driving forces behind the 2011 Egyptian revolution.
+Yet today, one of the country's most renowned bloggers, software designers and digital revolutionaries still remains behind bars.

 From the early 2000s, Abd El Fattah has been at the cutting edge of digital technology, developing platforms and programs to enable Egyptians greater access to the Internet, and facilitating networks of Middle East technologists.
 He and his wife, Manal Hassan, have been commended for their groundbreaking websites providing what the Electronic Frontiers Foundation describes as an archive of dissent in the face of repression.
 Their site, Manal and Alaa's Bit Bucket manalaa.net, provided free storage and advice to bloggers.
 In 2005 it earned the Deutsch Welle/Reporters Without Borders Weblog award for being "crucial in developing a critical and engaged blogger scene in Egypt and the Arabic-speaking world."
 Another of their sites, Omraneya, that collected blogs from across the region, is described as a 'house of alternative expression and ... the amplifier of muted voices'.